Ana María Cabezas, LPC, SEP, RPT

 In the midst of finishing my thesis, I began my work as a bilingual counselor at a non-profit organization in Austin, Texas.
 Through my work with survivors of domestic violence and sexual abuse, I discovered my true calling as a counselor.
 Most of my work has been with the Spanish speaking population, including adults, children, and families.
 In addition, my work in a school setting has increased my skills in working with children.

-Through the play therapy training, I was introduced to Sandtray Therapy by a dear colleague of mine.
-Thanks to Karen Burker, LPC-S, RPT-S' trainings, I am able to offer sandtray therapy to my clients who are ready to explore a deeper side of the self.
+In addition, I am able to offer Sandtray therapy to my clients who are ready to explore a deeper side of the self.
+My love for learning also led me to complete a two year training in Interpersonal Neurobiology with Bonnie Banedoch, Ph.
+D., LFMT.
+This specialized training has opened my eyes to the world of attachment theory from the neurobiology perspective.
 In sum, I offer and array of approaches as I understand that there is not a single counseling approach that fits all.